saadullahsaeed/pub-sub/README.md

 occur on all Topics in specified time (hence,
 <-awaitForResult will either succeed or you have a _panic_).
 In case of the used _AwaitAll_ you do not
 receive a _panic_, but your call to <-awaitForAll will block.

 Personally, I prefer MustAwaitAll as it makes more sense to me, but there are people who do not like code that _panics_.
-Next version of this stack will most probably have _AwaitAll_ return an error in such cases.
+Next version of this stack will most probably have _AwaitAll_ return an error in such cases (so it's in the spirit of standard Go libraries).

 ### A simple Dependency Injection framework
 The above example shows something that can be seen as a simplified DI framework.
 Example provided below will try to clarify this a bit further.